dispatchedx/2D-interval-tree/README.md

-# 2D AVL Interval Tree
+# 2D Interval Tree (AVL-Augmented, Self-Balancing)

 This project is a from-scratch Python implementation of a self-balancing 2D Interval Tree using Augmented AVL Tree.
 It is designed to efficiently store and query 2D rectangular regions (e.g., `[x_low, x_high, y_low, y_high]`) for overlaps.